Edward J. Sanford: Business interests

 Toward the end of the war in 1864, Sanford formed a drug company, E.J.
 Sanford and Company.
-In 1872, this company consolidated with a business established by Hiram Chamberlain and A.J.
-Albers, to form Sanford, Chamberlain and Albers.
-In subsequent years, this new company grew to become one of the largest pharmaceutical companies in the South.
+In 1872 this company consolidated with a business established by Hiram Chamberlain and A.J.
+Albers to form Sanford, Chamberlain and Albers.
+In subsequent years, this company grew to become one of the largest pharmaceutical companies in the South.

-During the late 1860s, Sanford helped establish the Coal Creek Mining and Manufacturing Company, which purchased over 60000 acre of land in the coal-rich Coal Creek Valley of western Anderson County.
+During the late 1860s, Sanford helped establish the Coal Creek Mining and Manufacturing Company which purchased over 60000 acre of land in the coal-rich Coal Creek valley of western Anderson County.
 This company in turn leased the land to various mining firms, most notably the Knoxville Iron Company and the Tennessee Coal Mining Company (TCMC).
-In 1891, an uprising known as the Coal Creek War erupted when the latter attempted to replace its free miners with convict laborers.
+In 1891, an uprising known as the Coal Creek War erupted when TCMC attempted to replace its free miners with convict laborers.
 While Sanford blamed a "fool contract" made by TCMC president B.A.
 Jenkins for the uprising, he nevertheless supported the use of convict labor as a means to keep regional coal companies competitive.

-In 1882, Sanford helped organize the Mechanics' National Bank, and initially served as the bank's vice president.
-In October of that same year, however, the bank's first president, Thomas O'Connor, was killed in a notorious shootout in Downtown Knoxville.
+In 1882, Sanford helped organize the Mechanics' National Bank and initially served as the bank's vice president.
+In October 1882 the bank's first president, Thomas O'Connor, was killed in a notorious shootout in downtown Knoxville.
 Sanford served as an interim president until Samuel B. Luttrell was elected president of the bank in 1883.

-During the late 1880s, Sanford became enamored with social theories regarding the development of planned cities, where company workers could live free from the vices that plagued large cities.
-In 1889, he and his long-time associate, Charles McClung McGhee, founded the Lenoir City Company with plans to establish such a town.
+During the late 1880s, Sanford became enamored with social theories regarding the development of a company town, where company workers could live free from the vices that plagued large cities.
+In 1889, he and his long-time associate Charles McClung McGhee founded the Lenoir City Company with plans to establish such a town.
 The company purchased the Lenoir estate in Loudon County and platted what is now Lenoir City in 1890.
-While the Panic of 1893 seriously stunted the new city's growth, the city survived, and today, part of the city still follows the Lenoir City Company's early-1890s grid.
+While the Panic of 1893 seriously stunted the city's growth, the city survived, and today part of the city still follows the Lenoir City Company's early-1890s grid.

 During the 1880s and 1890s, Sanford served as president of the Knoxville Woolen Mills, which under his leadership had grown to become Knoxville's largest textile firm by 1900.
 During this same period, he served as a director of several other companies, including the East Tennessee, Virginia and Georgia Railway, the Knoxville Brick Company, and the Knoxville Iron Company.
-In 1898, Sanford purchased both the Knoxville Journal and the Knoxville Tribune, and combined the two into a single newspaper.
-He retained his old Civil War-era associate, William Rule, as the paper's editor.
+In 1898 Sanford purchased both the Knoxville Journal and the Knoxville Tribune and combined the two into a single newspaper.
+He retained his Civil War-era associate, William Rule, as the paper's editor.